LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 pGetActionAndApply(action); // from wrapper.hpp
 pNewCycle(); // from wrapper.hpp
 ```
 The function evaluates the state of the robot to produce an action.
 These few lines allow to retreive the action to transmit to Webots.
 The `const Eigen::VectorXd& x` argument should already contain the state of robot in Webots as it is built earlier by other functions.
-It is hard to verify though and **might be a source of error!**
+It is hard to verify though and **might be a source of error!** Furthermore, the `eval()` function is called twice in a row, providing correct data the first time but overwriting it the second time with rubbish, generating extremely small and large values as well as `NaN`.
+The controller therefore checks the validity of the action to avoid this incorrect overwriting.

+> There is **1** error here: the function is called twice in a row instead of once.
+The problem is that it depends on the DLL and not the controller!
+The problem might originate from DeepLoco's implementation.

 2. ***Tuples creation***: In function `void cScenarioExp::HandleNewActionUpdate()`, following lines were added:
 ```C++